Common Formula Feeding Worries

 Can I overfeed my baby?

 It is possible to overfeed a formula fed baby.
 Some babies will naturally drink more than their tummy is comfortable with.
-If you follow the link below to understand more about their feeding cues and allow the baby to end the feed themselves, they are less likely to overfeed.
-If baby drinks more than their tummy can hold they may bring some milk back up or appear uncomfortable and unsettle after the feed.
+The link below will help you understand more about their feeding cues.
+If you allow your baby to end the feed themselves they are less likely to overfeed.
+If your baby drinks more than their tummy can hold, they may bring some milk back up or appear uncomfortable and unsettled after the feed.
 If you are worried that your baby is not settling after a feed please call Just One Number to speak to a member of our skilled team.How Much Milk?

 Has my baby got an allergy?

-If you are worried that your baby has an allergy or sensitivity to their formula feed please call Just One Number to speak to a member of our skilled team.
-It is important to discuss your baby's symptoms with a health professional as they may not be due to an allergy and it is not advised to change a babies first formula without seeking medical advice first.
-The health visitor will be able to talk with you about your baby's feeding and help your decide if you need to see a GP.Click here to find out more
+If you are worried that your baby has an allergy or sensitivity to their formula feed please call Just One Number to speak to a member of our team.
+It is important to discuss your baby's symptoms with a health professional, as they may not be due to an allergy and it is not advised to change a babies first formula without seeking medical advice first.
+The team will be able to talk with you about your baby's feeding and help your decide if you need to see a GP.Click here to find out more

 It is not unusual for babies to 'posset' or burp up some milk after a feed.
 This will be a small amount of milk that looks like curds.
 Sometimes babies will bring up more milk but if they are growing well and having wet and dirty nappies this is something they will usually grow out of by the age of one.
 If your baby is very distressed after vomiting, vomits large amounts that are projectile (shoots out violently) or seems not to be able to keep a feed down, please see your GP urgently or call 111.Click here to find out more

 My baby has lots of wind